Creating A Truly Great eCommerce Experience For Users

 One thing that makes both website and mobile page design successful is the ease with which the user can navigate the website and find relevant information.

-This also applies to the check-out process, as not every customer who places items in their basket ends up buying them.
+This also applies to check-out, as not every customer who places items in their basket buys them.

-Internet users are going in and out of apps and websites in minutes (and sometimes seconds), which is why modern-day consumers are more impatient than ever.
+Internet users go in and out of apps and websites in minutes (sometimes seconds), so modern-day consumers are more impatient than ever.

-No doubt that they will bounce from your site if it’s taking too long to load or if they have trouble figuring out how to use it.
+They will undoubtedly bounce from your site if it’s taking too long to load or if they have trouble figuring out how to use it.

 The best way to avoid this is to keep it simple and, in doing so, optimise its speed.